hcagri/T-GNN/README.md

 ## 3.1.
 Experimental setup

-@TODO: Describe the setup of the original paper and whether you changed any settings.
 Setup of the original paper,
 - 8 frames are observed, 12 frames are predicted
 - Number of GCN layers = 3
 - Number of TCN layers = 3
 - Feature Dimension = 64
 - Batch Size = 16
 - $`\lambda = 1`$
 - Epoch = 200
 - Optimizer = Adam
 - Initial Learning Rate = 0.001 and changed to 0.0005 after 100 epochs
 - In inference
     - 20 predicted trajectories are sampled and the best among 20 predictions is used for evaluations.\
-`Note:` I have only changed the batch size, and use 32 to observe as much as pedestrians before calculating the alignment loss to better represent the trajectory domain.
+`Note:` I have only changed the batch size, and use 32 to observe as much as pedestrians before calculating the alignment loss to better represent the trajectory domains.

 ## 3.2.
 Running the code
-@TODO: Explain your code & directory structure and how other people can run it.

 1. Overall, the expected folder structure is:
 ```
 ├── dataset